What is the International Criminal Court and why it has Israeli officials worried

 The ICC's 124 member states signed on to a 2002 treaty called the Rome Statute.
 Dozens of countries did not sign and do not accept the court's jurisdiction over war crimes, genocide and other crimes.
 They include Israel, the United States, Russia and China.

 The ICC becomes involved when nations are unable or unwilling to prosecute crimes on their territory.
-Israel argues that it has a functioning court system, and disputes over a nation's' ability or willingness to prosecute is an issue that's fueled past disputes between the court and individual countries.
+Israel argues that it has a functioning court system, and disputes over a nation's ability or willingness to prosecute have fueled past disputes between the court and individual countries.

 In 2020, then-President Donald Trump slapped economic and travel sanctions on the ICC prosecutor and another senior prosecution office staffer.
 The ICC staff were looking into U.S. and allies' troops and intelligence officials for possible war crimes in Afghanistan.